cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 ![sc-06.png](sc-06.png)

 12. Next, navigate back to the **DynamoDB** console and open the Metering Records table (default is **AWSMarketplaceMeteringRecord**).
 Click **Explore table items** and you will see an item for the **customerIdentifier** you just uploaded.
-Click open the item and view the details to validate it looks correct.
+Click open the item and view the details to validate it looks correct. `metering_pending` will be set to `true`, meaning it hasn't yet been reported to AWS Marketplace.

 ![sc-07.png](sc-07.png)

 13. Within an hour, the Serverless SaaS Integration will automatically update AWS Marketplace API with new records in batch.
-You can check DynamoDB again to validate the status change.
+You can check DynamoDB again to validate the status change. `metering_pending` will be set to `false`.

 14. Within a day, the CSV file will be automatically deleted from S3 now that records have been reported to AWS Marketplace.